 Pros

-- Integrated payroll with no additional fees
+- Has integrated payroll with no additional fees

 - Includes fixed-asset management and tracking

-- Desktop software includes unlimited users and installations
+- Has unlimited installations

 Cons

-- Available for Windows users only
+- Is available only for Windows users

 PowerChurch Plus licenses are per church—meaning you only need to purchase one license for your organization.
 You can also install it on multiple church desktops or laptops.